Testlio/hype/content/post/grapqhl-testing.md

 In reality, however, giving your codebase the test coverage it deserves (and needs) is extremely time consuming and bugs are likely to still slip through.
 Ever-changing product and technical requirements make it even harder to maintain the quality of your test coverage.
 This leads to what I like to call TDF or Test Driven Frustration.

-A couple of months ago, I started work on a brand new GraphQL API powered by Node.js and a MySQL database.
-Given this clean sheet to work with, I set myself a couple of requirements for how I wanted my tests to work:
+A couple of months ago, we started work on a brand new GraphQL API powered by Node.js and a MySQL database for a new Testlio product offering.
+Given this clean sheet to work with, I set myself a couple of requirements for how I wanted the service's tests to work:

-1. Even though my service is dockerized, the tests should also run outside of Docker.
-I wanted to just run `npm test`
+1. Even though the service is dockerized, the tests should also run outside of Docker.
+I wanted to just run `npm test`.
+The simpler and quicker testing is, the more you'll do it.
 2. Tests should be as automatic and fast to write as possible.
-I want to define things (API queries) that should _work_ and something magical should handle the rest.
+I wanted to define things (API queries) that should _work_ and something magical should handle the rest.

 > Having high test coverage and keeping it high is cool but it doesn’t matter.
 What matters is whether or not the tests are catching bugs.